-Welcome to this year’s Bergen Energy Lab half-day seminar on sustainable transport!
+Welcome to this year’s Bergen Energy Lab half-day seminar on sustainable transport about aviation!

 In the context of ever-increasing passenger numbers, and the sizable air freight market, the demand for air transport continues to grow.
 There are huge pressures to decarbonise this market, and the sector is committed to a 50 % reduction in emissions by 2050, with further pressures to be more ambitious, and aim towards 'net-zero' in this time frame.